slimphp/Slim/README.md

 );

 /**
- * The App::__constructor() Method takes 1 mandatory parameter and 2 optional parameters
+ * The App::__constructor() method takes 1 mandatory parameter and 2 optional parameters
  * @param ResponseFactoryInterface Any implementation of a ResponseFactory
  * @param ContainerInterface|null Any implementation of a Container
  * @param array Settings array